TolunayHos/sweden-safety-map/README.md

   ```

-  GetIncidents action is called to populate the incidentsList state in the Map.tsx
+  GetIncidents action is called with a custom hook and is used to populate the incidentsList state in the Map.tsx which gives us the incident time, description and location used in the marker.

   ```javascript
    const { getIncidents } = useActions();